QMCPACK/qmc_workshop_2021/week3_stats_and_nexus/04_lih_dmc/README.rst

 propagator active (no branching), DMC is identical to VMC.
-With branching, the popluation of walkers is now tied together with individual walkers being destroyed or replicated and the entire population count fluctating around an average value.
+With branching, the popluation of walkers is now tied together with individual walkers being destroyed or replicated and the entire population count fluctuating around an average value.

 DMC starts with a population of walkers sampled from VMC.
 Beginning at imaginary time zero, the walker population begins to branch and the